24th Asian Business & Social Forum 2024 and 1st Edition Dr. JC Chaudhry Excellence Awards 2024, Dubai - www.lokmattimes.com

 On this wonderful occasion, Dr. J.C.
 Chaudhry shared in his speech, "I firmly believe that life, obtained after millions of generations, should never be wasted.
 Most people use only a small fraction of their true potential, often unaware of the vast possibilities within them.
 I began my business with just $200, and through the guidance of numerology, I grew it into a billion-dollar enterprise over 30 years.
 Numerology has taught me invaluable lessons, and even after 40 years of study, I still consider myself a student, constantly learning and experimenting.
 Every individual should strive to unlock their full capabilities and avoid unnecessary pitfalls."

-Keynote Speech by the Chief Guest – Shri Anurag Singh Thakur, H'nble Member of Parliament, Government of India
+Keynote Speech by the Chief Guest - Anurag Singh Thakur, Member of Parliament, Government of India

 India's economic growth and expanding diplomatic influence have garnered respect globally.
 Under the leadership of Prime Minister Modi, India has undergone a significant transformation over the past decade, now recognised as a key player in global affairs.
 India has championed causes such as climate change, terrorism, and global peace.
 Through initiatives like the International Solar Alliance, we continue to lead on renewable energy.
 India has made remarkable strides domestically, including becoming the world's largest digital payment maker and the second-largest mobile phone manufacturer.
 Our policies have lifted millions out of poverty, connected villages with digital infrastructure, and enhanced education and healthcare services.
 The world is taking notice of India's success, and I invite you all to explore the vast opportunities in India.
 The India-UAE partnership remains strong, built on peace, progress, and prosperity.
 Together, we can achieve even greater success."

-We had other keynote speeches from Mr. Vivek Anand Oberoi, Actor and Managing Director, BnW Development, H.E.
-Dr. Chrisina Rahm, Founder, DRC Ventures, Mr. Clayton Thomas, Founder & CEO, The ROOT Brands, Dr. Aashish Chaudhry, MD, Aakash Healthcare, Dr. Anand Jacob Verghese, Chairman, Hindustan Group of Institutions and Chancellor of Hindustan Institute of Technology and Science, Mr. Puneet Gaur, COO, Next Quarter, Mr. Jagmohan Singh, Founder, JSA and Mr. Derwin Hunt, Founder & CEO, Hunt Innovations LLC.
+We had other keynote speeches from Vivek Anand Oberoi, Actor and Managing Director, BnW Development, H.E.
+Dr. Chrisina Rahm, Founder, DRC Ventures, Clayton Thomas, Founder & CEO, The ROOT Brands, Dr. Aashish Chaudhry, MD, Aakash Healthcare, Dr. Anand Jacob Verghese, Chairman, Hindustan Group of Institutions and Chancellor of Hindustan Institute of Technology and Science, Puneet Gaur, COO, Next Quarter, Jagmohan Singh, Founder, JSA and Derwin Hunt, Founder & CEO, Hunt Innovations LLC.

 Dr. JC Chaudhry Excellence Awards recognizes initiatives that integrate environmental sustainability, foster societal growth, promote innovation, and uphold ethical governance, ensuring long-term positive impact on communities and industries.